Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Citrine Poxes of Contagion Style/Feverish Essence Infection.md

 ---
 tags:
   - charm
   - Sidereal
   - source/sidereal-book
+  - Martial-Arts
 Cost: 10m, 1wp
 Mins: Martial Arts 1, Essence 3
 Type: Simple
 Keywords:
   - Decisive-only
   - Enlightenment
 Duration: Instant
 Prerequisite Charms:
   - None
 ---
 *The martial artist has learned ten thousand subtle principles of infection and ten thousand ways in which each of them might be used.*
 Upon purchasing this Charm, the stylist chooses a supernatural disease — one of the diseases presented with this style, puppeteer’s plague (Exalted, p.
 235), cracked mirror blight (Arms of the Chosen, p.
 61), or others.